TSTATEN3159/Gospelinfiveminutesapppublic/replit.md

 # The Gospel in 5 Minutes - Mobile Bible App

 ## Overview
-"The Gospel in 5 Minutes" is a mobile-first spiritual wellness application delivering daily Bible verses, emotional scripture guidance, and AI-powered biblical Q&A. It aims to offer meaningful spiritual content in digestible 5-minute sessions, combining wellness app aesthetics with Bible app functionality.
-Key capabilities include daily verse delivery, emotion-based scripture recommendations, an AI pastor chat, Bible search, and gamified streak tracking.
+"The Gospel in 5 Minutes" is a mobile-first spiritual wellness application delivering daily Bible verses (presented as "Verse for Today"), emotional scripture guidance, and AI-powered biblical Q&A. It aims to offer meaningful spiritual content in digestible 5-minute sessions, combining wellness app aesthetics with Bible app functionality.
+Key capabilities include verse for today delivery, emotion-based scripture recommendations, an AI pastor chat, Bible search, and gamified streak tracking.
 The project's ambition is to provide a calming, intuitive spiritual experience accessible globally.

 ## User Preferences
 Preferred communication style: Simple, everyday language.